VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Introduction

 \section{Introduction}

-Several new data protection regulations have been put in place in recent years, notably, the European Union's General Data Protection Regulation (GDPR)~\cite{GDPR} and the California Consumer Privacy Act (CCPA)~\cite{CCPA}.
-These regulations grant various new legal rights to consumers \footnote{We use the term \emph{consumer} to refer to: (1) the GDPR term \emph{data subject}, (2) the CCPA term \emph{consumer}, and (3) the equivalent terms in other regulations.}.
-For example, they have the right to \emph{access} personal data collected about them and held by service providers (GDPR Art.\ 15, CCPA Sec.\ 1798.100), \emph{request correction} (GDPR Art.\ 16, CCPA Sec.\ 1798.106) or \emph{request deletion} of their personal data (GDPR Art.\ 17, CCPA Sec.\ 1798.105).
+Several new data protection regulations have been enacted in recent years, notably the European Union General Data Protection Regulation (GDPR)~\cite{GDPR} and the California Consumer Privacy Act (CCPA)~\cite{CCPA}.
+These regulations grant consumers various new legal rights.
+For example, consumers gain the right to \emph{access} personal data collected about them and held by service providers (GDPR Art.\ 15, CCPA 1798.100), \emph{request correction} (GDPR Art.\ 16, CCPA 1798.106) or \emph{request deletion} of their personal data (GDPR Art.\ 17, CCPA 1798.105).

 Importantly, these regulations expand the definition of \emph{personal data} beyond that associated with a person's real name.
 For example, GDPR Rec.\ 30 states that natural persons ``\emph{may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers}''.
-In the Web context, this means that any website\footnote{As shorthand, we use the term \emph{website} to represent the entity operating a website, which (we assume) falls into the category of entities that the GDPR and CCPA call \emph{controller} and \emph{business}, respectively.} collecting information about consumers based on identifiers such as IP addresses or cookies, may be collecting personal information, and thus have to comply with these new regulations.
-In particular, a website must provide a means by which consumers can access, request correction of, or request deletion of their personal information.
+This means that any website\footnote{As shorthand, we use the term \emph{website} to represent the entity operating a website, which (we assume) falls into the category of entities that the GDPR and CCPA call \emph{controller} and \emph{business}, respectively.} collecting information about consumers\footnote{We use \emph{consumer} or \emph{client} to refer to: (1) the GDPR term \emph{data subject}, (2) the CCPA term \emph{consumer}, and (3) the equivalent terms in other regulations.} based on identifiers, such as IP addresses or cookies, may be collecting personal information, and thus have to comply with these new regulations.
+The website must therefore provide a means by which consumers can access, request correction of, or request deletion of their personal information.

-When dealing with a request from a consumer, a website must verify that the requestor is indeed the consumer to whom the personal information pertains.
-This is critical to prevent erroneous disclosure (which would be a serious violation of any data protection regulation), unauthorized modification or deletion of personal information.
-In CCPA terminology, this is called a ``\emph{verifiable consumer request}'' (CCPA 1798.140(y)).\footnote{These requests are sometimes also referred to as a Subject Rights Request (SRR) or Subject Access Request (SAR).}
+When dealing with a consumer request, the website must verify that the requestor is indeed the consumer to whom the personal information pertains.
+This is critical to prevent erroneous disclosure (which would be a serious violation of any data protection regulation), unauthorized modification, or deletion of personal information.
+This is called a ``\emph{verifiable consumer request}'' (\vcr) (CCPA 1798.140(y)).\footnote{These requests are sometimes also referred to as Subject Rights Request (SRR) or Subject Access Request (SAR).}